 Sickle cell disease (SCD) is a genetic disease that affects hemoglobin in red blood cells.
 Hemoglobin is a protein that carries oxygen to all organs in the body.

 Sickle cell disease is a genetic disease that is passed on to a child from both the mother and the father of the child.
-Most parents who have a child with SCD don’t know they carry the gene for the disease because they have the trait – they have a normal hemoglobin gene, and a gene associated with sickle cell disease.
-Parents who carry a single gene associated with SCD have no symptoms.
-If a child gets a SCD gene for each parent, they will have the disease.
+Most parents who have a child with Sickle Cell Disease don’t know they carry the gene for the disease because they have the trait – they have a normal hemoglobin gene, and a gene associated with sickle cell disease.
+Parents who carry a single gene associated with Sickle Cell Disease have no symptoms.
+If a child gets a Sickle Cell Disease gene for each parent, they will have the disease.
 Sickle cell disease is not infectious; you cannot catch it from someone.

 When blood vessels become blocked, pain and tissue injury can occur.
 Some tissues may become permanently damaged.